Jasmine216/Project_vmaf/README.md

 ## Data Analysis

-Files of [Data Analysis](Data Analysis) for datasets and results are provided.
+Files of [Data Analysis](Data Analysis/Analysis of results.ipynb) for results are provided.

 ## Usages
 There are a number of ways one can use the package: